 Here are my three go-to tips for helping you navigate eating disorder recovery as you begin university:

 Reach Out for Support

 Research suggests that between 1.25 and 3.4 million people in the UK are affected by an eating disorder.
 This number is on the rise amongst university-aged students and silence will only lead to the number rising.
-While it takes great courage to be vulnerable and reach out to someone that you’re struggling, it is, hands-down, the best thing I did while at University.
+It takes great courage to be vulnerable and reach out to someone that you’re struggling.
+And it is, hands-down, the best thing I did while at University.
 So they say, “A problem shared is a problem halved.”

 After an emotional outburst with a friend, I had the confidence to confide in a supportive tutor as well as my GP.
-From then on, I was sign-posted to the University’s welfare support system and sought the professional help I needed.
+From then on, I was sign-posted to the University’s welfare support system.
+And I sought the professional help I needed.
 With all this in place, the burden of studying while attempting recovery reduced dramatically.

 Of course, dependent upon the severity of your eating disorder, the decision to take a break from your studies to receive more intensive treatment may be crucial.